Have you been denied Social Security Disability SSDI / SSI

-Does your Social Security denial have a date on it?
+Does your denial have a date on it?

-Why does Social Security deny so many people at the application level that they later approve?
+Why does Social Security deny so many people at application level, but then approve them later on appeal?

 This is just the reality of the system.
 It is aimed somewhat at filtering out bad claims, but unfortunately the legitimate claims fall into the pot as well.